Tadisa-Chiwira/Tadisa-Chiwira/README.md

 - 👋 Hi, I’m @strm45
-- 👀 I’m interested in app and web development
+- 👀 I’m interested in app design and development.
-- 🌱 I’m currently learning html, front end coding and ux design
+- 🌱 I’m currently learning python.
 - 💞️ I’m looking to collaborate on websites, games🎮 or apps
 - 📫 How to reach me reach me via email (ask)